Breastfeeding in public: what's the UK law?

 The only time it's OK to stop a woman breastfeeding in a public place is if it's:

 - somewhere considered to have a legitimate health or safety risk (for example, where there is a chemical hazard)

 - somewhere that offers service to men only, as long as they're acting lawfully in excluding women (scenarios would include a religious setting).

-But when you breastfeed in public, there’s (sadly) a chance some people are going to stare, tut or even voice their disapproval.
-It’s not much fun at the best of times but can be positively weep-worthy when you’re tired, hormonal and struggling to get your baby to latch on.
+We do that know that when you breastfeed in public, there's (sadly) still a chance that some people are going to stare, tut or even voice their disapproval.
+It's not much fun at the best of times but can be positively weep-worthy when you're tired, hormonal and struggling to get your baby to latch on.

 Breastfeeding in public: the need-to-know legal stuff